Tracking your event performance

 Want to analyse how your events are performing but not sure what to track?
-Our Senior Partnerships Manager Rachel shares which reports and data fields she finds helpful to manage your fundraiser activity and the total raised.
+We've pulled together which reports and data fields we find helpful to manage your fundraiser activity and the total raised.

 - Fundraiser Report